redwoodjs/redwood/docs/docs/realtime.md

 and have the latest data reflected in your app.

-Lastly, the Redwood CLI has commands to

-- generate a boilerplate implementation and sample code needed to create your custom
+Lastly, the Redwood CLI has commands to generate a boilerplate implementation and sample code needed to create your custom subscriptions and Live Queries.
-  - subscriptions
-  - live Queries

-Regardless of the implementation chosen, **a stateful server and store are needed** to track changes, invalidation, or who wants to be informed about the change.
+Regardless of the implementation chosen, **a stateful server and store are needed** to track changes, invalidation, and who wants to be informed about changes.

 ### What can I build with Realtime?

-- Application Alerts and Messages
+- Application alerts and messages
-- User Notifications
+- User notifications
-- Live Charts
+- Live charts
 - Location updates
 - Auction bid updates
 - Messaging
 - OpenAI streaming responses

-## RedwoodJS Realtime Setup
+## Redwood Realtime Setup

-To setup Realtime in an existing RedwoodJS project, run the following commands:
+To setup realtime in an existing Redwood project, run the following commands:

-* `yarn rw exp setup-server-file`
+* `yarn rw setup server-file`
-* `yarn rw exp setup-realtime`
+* `yarn rw setup realtime`

-You will get:
+You'll get:

-* `api/server.ts` where you configure your Fastify server and GraphQL
+* `api/server.ts` where you can configure your Fastify server
 * `api/lib/realtime.ts` where you consume your subscriptions and configure realtime with an in-memory or Redis store
 * Usage examples for live queries, subscriptions, defer, and stream.
-You'll get sdl, services/subscriptions for each.
+You'll get sdl, services/subscriptions for each
 * The [`auction` live query](#auction-live-query-example) example
 * The [`countdown timer` subscription](#countdown-timer-example) example
 * The [`chat` subscription](#chatnew-message-example) examples